Job Vacancies

 Sign up for emails

-If you are passionate about what we do, we’d love to hear from you.
+If you would thrive working as part of our supportive and positive staff team, we’d love to hear from you.
 Alongside a rewarding career, you’ll enjoy a benefits package designed to help you thrive:

 You must complete the Bridge Project’s application form in order to be considered for the role.
 The application form plays a key part in our recruitment and selection process.
 We use the information you provide about your skills, experience, career and education history to decide whether or not to invite you for an interview.
 It is important that you complete the application form as fully and accurately as possible, ensuring that you give specific examples which demonstrate how you meet the criteria.